arthmoeros/ldap-sync-elasticsearch-native-realm/README.md

-# Utility for LDAP User synchronization against an Elasticsearch native realm
+# LDAP User synchronization against an Elasticsearch native realm

 ⚠️⚠️ ***THIS IS NOT AFFILIATED IN ANY WAY WITH ELASTIC*** ⚠️⚠️

 ⚠️⚠️ ***ALSO NOT ENDORSED BY ELASTIC*** ⚠️⚠️

-⚠️⚠️ **WARNING:** this is a work in progress ⚠️⚠️
+⚠️⚠️ **WARNING:** this has some things to do (mostly unit testing and so) ⚠️⚠️

 ## Summary

-Made for teams who need a somewhat workaround for LDAP authentication in Elasticsearch (read notice below).
+Made for teams who need a somewhat workaround for LDAP authentication in Elasticsearch **(read notice below)**.

 It works like this: